As I embrace 2020, I take time to also thank and acknowledge 2019 for my growth.

 Allow me to provide you with some more spiritually-guided unsolicited advice.
 If you've interacted with me recently, at some point you may have heard me talking about how I "stay ready, so I never have to get ready."
 I want to break down what this means to me and why it's been so important in … Continue reading STAY Ready.
 Don’t GET Ready.

 CONGRATULATIONS on deciding to pursue a graduate degree at (INSERT name of your dream graduate program here).
 We are so looking forward to having you here to (INSERT project/idea that you believe deep down will fundamentally change the world).
-There are a few things you should know to get started with the waterboarding–whoops!
+There are a few things you should know to get started with the waterboarding--whoops!
 We meant … Continue reading F.U.B.U.
 Advice to Demystify Grad School

 The first day of fall '16 quarter (yesterday September 26, 2016) was a beautiful day on campus.
 Bright eyed and bushy tailed freshmen and first years hustled and bustled to classes and learned just what a quarter system is all about.
-I cannot believe that the year has passed by so quickly–though going through it at the time, it felt anything but quick.
-So much about me and my perspective on life has changed.
-Having come back from a trip to my alma mater, University of Maryland College Park and performing in Washington D.C.
-I feel ready to take on the world again.
-My skin is thick, my chin is held high, and I finally have a plan.
+I cannot believe that the year has passed by so quickly--though going through it … Continue reading New Year.
+New Attitude.
+New ME.

 As a black woman born to poor immigrants, I don’t have the luxury of relying on “good enough,” I know my work is often inspected more critically.
 Marginalized identities cannot settle for “good enough” because the sad truth is—we’re taught to aim low.
 Thus, I’ve committed to proofreading and attending every office hour to overcome … Continue reading D162: Why “Good” is Never Good Enough for a Black Woman.

-‘Tis the season for putting one's best foot forward and starting anew.
+Happy 2016!
+'Tis the season for putting one's best foot forward and starting anew.
 I successfully completed my first quarter at Stanford and am gearing up for the excitement that this time of year brings.
 Right now, most people are riddled with new goals, for GPA, weight, personal growth, and development.
 I have spent the … Continue reading D102: Tough Decisions